bacionejs/stuff/devthinky.md

-# Dev Notes for Thinky (`devthinky.md`)

-⚠️ **Warning:** This is not a guide or set of instructions.
+> ⚠️ **Warning:** These are dev notes, not usage instructions.
-This document is a retrospective on how the Thinky app was built — how repositories were downloaded, filtered, tokenized, and indexed for exploration.

----
+# Thinky

+Find who uses what, i.e. repos using sonant, zzfx, aframe, audiocontext, etc.

 ## 🧩 Overview of the Four Files

 The result of this process is a compact file, `thinky.json`, which is then used by `Thinky.html` to drive the search UI.